Titanic: Music from the Motion Picture

-Titanic: Music from the Motion Picture is the soundtrack to the film of the same name composed, orchestrated, and conducted by James Horner.
+Titanic: Music from the Motion Picture is the soundtrack to the film of the same name composed, orchestrated, and conducted by James Horner and performed by the Hollywood Studio Symphony.
 The soundtrack was released by Sony Classical/Sony Music Soundtrax on November 18, 1997.

-Riding the wave of the film's immense success, the soundtrack shot to the top of the charts in nearly two-dozen territories, selling over 27 million copies, making it one of the top 100 best-selling albums in the United States.
-It is one of the best-selling albums of all time, and the highest-selling primarily orchestral soundtrack ever.
+Riding the wave of the film's immense success, the soundtrack shot to the top of the charts in nearly two-dozen territories, selling over 27 million copies worldwide, making it one of the top 100 best-selling albums in the United States, one of the best-selling albums of all time, and the highest-selling primarily orchestral soundtrack ever.

-In 2012, the album, along with its successor Back to Titanic (1998), was re-issued as part of the Collector's Anniversary Edition set for the 3D re-release of the film.
+In 2012, the album, along with its successor Back to Titanic (1998), was reissued as part of the Collector's Anniversary Edition set for the 3D re-release of the film.
 In 2017, La-La Land Records released the 20th Anniversary Edition in a limited edition 4-disc release.

 In 2022, on the film's 25th anniversary, the album was released on LP in a limited edition of 7,500 copies.
 The set included 2 LPs in a gatefold sleeve, an 8-page booklet, an XL poster, and a print replica of the historical New York Times frontpage.